dnnrly/wait-for/README.md

 Typically, you would use this to wait on another resource (such as an HTTP resource) to become available before continuing - or timeout and exit with an error.

+At the moment, you can wait for a few different kinds of thing.
+They are:

+* HTTP or HTTPS success response
+* TCP or GRPC connection
+* DNS IP resolve address change

 [![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/dnnrly/wait-for)](https://github.com/dnnrly/wait-for/releases/latest)
 [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/dnnrly/wait-for/Release%20workflow)](https://github.com/dnnrly/wait-for/actions?query=workflow%3A%22Release+workflow%22)
 [![codecov](https://codecov.io/gh/dnnrly/wait-for/branch/main/graph/badge.svg?token=s0OfKkTFuI)](https://codecov.io/gh/dnnrly/wait-for)